AjaySinghPanwar/HappyBirthday/README.md

 # Android Basics With Text and Image
-This is a simple birthday greetin card made with Text and Image Composable
+This is a simple birthday greeting card made with Text and Image Composable